TechyMatt/terraform-service-principal-role-assignments/README.md

     }
 ```

-This solution assumes that any scopes that are defined already existing the environment.
+This solution assumes that any scopes that are defined already exist in the environment.